cmgoffena13/etl-watcher/docs/_build/html/_sources/reference/design.rst.txt

 Design
 =================

-This section covers the design of Watcher.
-The concepts behind the design are:
+This section covers the concepts behind the design of Watcher.

 - Configuration as Code
 - Efficiency / Performance